The Corporate Tax Planning Law Review: Singapore

 The IRAS has indicated21 that the main changes to Singapore's DTAs arising from the MLI are as follows:

 - a new preamble will be included to the effect that the purpose of the DTA is to eliminate double taxation without affording avenues for lower or no taxation through evasion or avoidance;

 - a 'principal purpose test' provision will be included as an anti-abuse provision to disallow benefits under the DTA in cases of abuse; and

-- provisions will be included in certain DTAs to permit taxpayers to submit for mutual agreement procedure cases to undergo arbitration if the competent authorities cannot agree on such matters within the specified time period.
+- provisions will be included in certain DTAs to permit taxpayers to submit for mutual agreement procedure cases to undergo arbitration if the competent authorities cannot agree on those matters within the specified period.

 Outlook and conclusions

-In light of international developments in the tax sphere, volatility across global markets and the current uncertain geopolitical climate, the Singapore government is likely to continue using tax policy as a tool to grow Singapore's economy, including through attracting foreign investment into Singapore.
-Tweaks to the tax regime in Singapore will be inevitable and will take the form of reactionary responses to international developments as well as proactive steps by the Singapore government to maintain the city-state's competitive edge over other international financial centres.
+In light of international developments in the tax sphere, volatility across global markets and the economic impact of the covid-19 pandemic, the Singapore government is likely to continue using tax policy as a tool to grow Singapore's economy, including through attracting foreign investment into Singapore.
+Tweaks to the tax regime in Singapore will be inevitable and will take the form of reactionary responses to international developments, as well as proactive steps by the Singapore government to maintain the city-state's competitive edge over other international financial centres.

 1 Sunit Chhabra is a partner and Ruth Sim Yi Li is a senior associate at Allen & Gledhill LLP.